Fyrkat: Cemetery

-There are two lines of post holes running through the cemetery, they are believed to indicate a road.
+There are two lines of post holes running through the cemetery; they are believed to indicate a road.
 This road is not uniform; there seem to be more supports in the part of the structure closest to the bulk of the graves.
 It runs parallel to one of the axis of the fort and it is thus believed to have been constructed at the same time as the fort.

 There are a total of thirty burials in various states of preservation.
 This does not mean that there were not more than thirty burials since shallower burials were common and may not have been recovered.
 The graves are all inhumations oriented in an east-west direction.
 There may have been mounds on top of the graves; however, they have not survived through to the modern day.
 Eighteen graves had traces of having a coffin.
 They were about 75 to 220 cm in length and it is not possible to tell their height.

 Some of the objects found include: coffins, daily goods, fabrics, and jewelry.
 Several more unusual containers used for holding the body were also found; these include a cart and a chest.
 Carts have been found in many graves and it is speculated that it was meant to transport the body in the afterlife and that it was a symbol of status.
 Ten of the graves had grave goods and three have objects which most likely found their way in the grave accidentally.
 Most of the objects were beads and other jewelry or household objects and there was only one combat weapon found (an axe was also found but it probably just had symbolic meaning due to its small size).
 Objects were often placed at chest level or in boxes.

 Grave 4, the most lavish grave, has some similarities to other graves found in Scandinavia.
 The woman is buried with much jewelry and several foreign objects.
 Its luxury suggests that the Fyrkat community was wealthy.
 The best indication of the wealth of a burial is the combination of grave goods and coffin.
 At Fyrkat, these kinds of graves were centrally located around the platform.
-Graves were identified as belong to children if the size of the grave was less than 150 cm and the gender of the remains in a grave is typically dictated by the objects found with it.
+Graves were identified as belonging to children if the size of the grave was less than 150 cm and the gender of the remains in a grave is typically dictated by the objects found with it.
 Generally, axes are for male graves, boxes, keys, and brooches are for female graves, and knives and whetstones were commonly found in both male and female graves.